 How did the richest people in Switzerland become Swiss billionaires and millionaires?
 We take a look at Switzerland’s richest – and how they made their fortunes.

 More than a third of the 300 richest people in Switzerland are billionaires, according to the political magazine Bilanz.
-Some of the richest people in Switzerland belong to famous families whose companies are globally renowned.
+Some of the richest people in Switzerland belong to famous families whose companies are globally famous.
 Almost half of the 300 richest are originally from elsewhere and have adopted Swiss nationality, wealthy Germans in particular.
 Since the 1980s, Switzerland’s list of billionaires and millionaires has shown an increase in the number of people coming from the world of finance.

 Just how did they become Swiss billionaires or millionaires?
 Multimillionaires with wealth stemming from a range of activities feel at home in Switzerland, as shown in this list of the richest people in Switzerland.